lostanlen/ismir2016/spec.md

 E. *Display*
 	1. Export filters from conv1 as images for the three experiments.
 Are they learned note models ?
 	2. Make a figure for the architecture.

+F. *Dataset*
+1. Get the full MedleyDB dataset
+2. Update wrangling so that it lists files, not classes
+3. Restrict to 	a certain number of classes